 Now, before you grab a pitchfork or accuse us of being like a recovering alcoholic who still indulges every now and then, let me explain.

 We choose a mostly plant-based lifestyle because we find that it works well for us.
-True, we may not reap every possible health benefit that we could if we were 100% plant-based, but we’re okay with that.
+True, we may not reap every possible health benefit that we could if we were 100% plant-based 100% of the time, but we’re okay with that.
 At least for now.

 We choose to look at our nutrition as a journey.
 We eat better now than we ever have, and we expect to keep eating better as time goes on.
 Eventually, we may be 100% whole food, plant-based (okay, Josh will probably never be 100% plant-based, but a girl can dream, right?).
 But for now, we are very happy with our current lifestyle.